JamesonRGrieve/shma-infrastructure/docs/docker.md

 ## Contract inputs

-- `secrets.env` entries feed the env file.
+- `secrets.env` entries become environment variables supplied directly to the Compose CLI; values stay in-memory during deployment.
 - `secrets.files` entries create files in `secrets/<name>` and populate the Compose `secrets` map.
 - `secrets.shred_after_apply` defaults to `true`, removing rendered secrets after deployment unless you explicitly opt out.
+- `secrets.rotation_timestamp` (optional) forces Compose to recreate containers whenever you bump the value—use it to rotate credentials without editing unrelated settings.
 - `service_ports` control host bindings; publish only the ports you intend to expose.
 - `service_volumes.host_path` mounts host directories directly, which keeps containers ephemeral while the data persists on the host.
 Omit the key to fall back to managed named volumes.
 - `mounts.persistent_volumes` names directories that require backups, while `mounts.ephemeral_mounts` defines tmpfs-backed paths for runtimes that support them.